friederikewild/eyewellbeing.com/_treats/collecting_colours.md

 ![Outlined orange pumpkin](/images/page_unsplash_treats_outline_pumpkin.jpg "Outlined orange pumpkin")

+## The benefits

 As with all eye treats:

 **Be patient** with yourself and your eyes if it feels difficult in the beginning.
 Keep it fun and simple.
 Go along and be as exact or quick with it as it **feels good for you**.

+Scanning your surroundings for colours will help you to break free from constant fixed staring and straining.
+Especially working in front of a screen during the day locks our gaze at a fixed distance leading to tired eyes.
+By making collecting colours a habit during your commute and any other time possible, you are inviting your eyes to go back to their natural behaviour of constant movement.

+Often vision problems are not only caused by unhealthy habits but also by underlying issues.
+Our mind wants to protect us by not seeing bad things happening around us that could affect us.

+Noticing the colours that are around you will bring you the joy of actually seeing beauty in the world and welcome your eyes to see with kindness and love.
+Let this treat not only move your eyes but also calm and soothe your mind.